sigolste/PhD/README.md

 # PhD's repository

-Topic: Physical Layer Security for Wireless Telecommunication Systems Physical Layer Security implemented as Artificial Noise (AN) addition in frequency domain OFDM communication scheme.
+Topic: Physical Layer Security for Wireless Telecommunication Systems Physical Layer Security implemented with addition of Artificial Noise (AN) in the frequency domain for OFDM communication scheme.

   PhD at Sorbonne University and Free University of Brussels (2018-2021)